 A Lien is an encumbrance on one person's property to secure a debt the property owner owes to another person.

-Indexed information such as defendant/plaintiff name, disposition of case, original date, status date, indexed date, etc., is available, however, it does not include District Court records or records from the Circuit Court for Prince George's County.
+Indexed information such as defendant/plaintiff name, disposition of case, original date, status date, indexed date, etc., is available, however, it does not include District Court records.

-5. Why are there two searches options - by Company and Person?
+- Why are there two search options - by Company and Person?

 Search by Person searches judgments/liens against Persons and Companies.
 Search By Company searches judgments/liens against Companies only.